DylanFahey/hexgram/readme.md

 Each puzzle includes at least one word which uses every letter.
 These are worth 7 extra points!

 ## To-Do
-Generate letters
+~~Generate letters~~
 Choose dicionary (SOWPODS or Scrabble?)
--- remove obscure words, hyphenated word, words <4 characters, proper nouns Generate list of words for game from Dictionary (regex)
+-- remove obscure words, hyphenated word, words <4 characters, proper nouns ~~Generate list of words for game from Dictionary (regex)~~
 make sure there is at least 1 fullanagram(hexgram) (word that uses every letter)
 Add interactivity via chat bot (IRC?)
 Create stream/display
+check both cases
+create game display
+Choose a better dictionary
+Create docker container

 ## Dictionaries
 Dictionaries were created using certain lists and cat|grep